-- 1. conduct hearings on all charges and allegations referred by the UDC or sent directly from the investigating officer; - 2. call witnesses to testify; - 3. consider written reports, statements, physical evidence and oral testimony; - 4. hear pleadings by detainee and staff representative; - 5. make findings that the detained did or did not commit the rule violation(s) or prohibited act(s) as charged, based on the preponderance of

-- evidence; and - 6. impose sanctions as listed and authorized in each category.
+- 1. conduct hearings on all charges and allegations referred by the UDC; - 2. call witnesses to testify; - 3. consider written reports, statements, physical evidence and oral testimony; - 4. hear pleadings by detainee and staff representative; - 5. make findings that the detainee did or did not commit the rule violation(s) or prohibited act(s) as charged, based on the preponderance of evidence; and - 6. impose sanctions as listed and authorized in each category.

-The detainee in IDP proceedings shall have the right to due process, which includes the rights to:
+The detainee in IDP proceedings shall have the right to:

-- 1. remain silent at any stage of the disciplinary process; - 2. have an IDP hearing within 48 hours after the conclusion of the investigation or the conclusion of the UDC hearing, unless the detainee: - a. waives the notification period and requests an immediate hearing, or - b. requests more time to gather evidence or otherwise prepare a defense; - 3. attend the entire hearing (excluding committee deliberations), or waive the right to appear. - If security considerations prevent the detainee's attendance, the committee must document the security considerations and, to the extent possible, facilitate the detainee's participation in the process by telephonic testimony, the submission of documents, written statements or questions to be asked of witnesses; - 4. present statements and evidence, including witness testimony, on his/her behalf; - 5. have a staff representative; and - 6. appeal the committee's determination through the detainee grievance process.
+- remain silent at any stage of the disciplinary process; - 2. due process, which includes: - a. attending the entire hearing (excluding committee deliberations); - b. waiving the right to appear; or - c. having an IDP hearing within 24 hours after the conclusion of the investigation.

+If security considerations prevent the detainee's attendance, the committee must document the security considerations and, to the extent possible, facilitate the detainee's participation in the process by telephonic testimony, the submission of documents, written statements or questions to be asked of witnesses;

+- 3. present statements and evidence, including witness testimony, on his/her behalf; and - 4. appeal the committee's determination through the detainee grievance process.